OUTGOING INTERGOVERNMENTAL

 exercise continuing, exclusive jurisdiction to modify the order if:

-individuals file consent in a record with the tribunal of this state that a
+file consent in a record with the tribunal of this state that a tribunal of

 (b) the tribunal’s order is not